TrueSparrowSystems/figma-console-mcp/README.md

 > **Note:** MCP Apps require an MCP client with [ext-apps protocol](https://github.com/anthropics/anthropic-cookbook/tree/main/misc/model_context_protocol/ext-apps) support (e.g. Claude Desktop).
 This feature is experimental and the protocol may evolve.

-### Future MCP Apps Roadmap

-Planned MCP Apps:

-- **Component Gallery** — Visual browser for searching and previewing components with variant exploration
-- **Style Inspector** — Interactive panel for exploring color, text, and effect styles with live previews
-- **Variable Diff Viewer** — Side-by-side comparison of token values across modes and branches

-The architecture supports adding new apps with minimal boilerplate — each app is a self-contained module with its own server-side tool registration and client-side UI.

 ---

 ## 🚀 Advanced Topics